ismail7CAa/EquiPharm/README.md

 - `Equiformer_with_optimization`: a baseline Equiformer screening workflow with the same torsion optimization and active/decoy evaluation flow, but without explicit pharmacophore feature attachment.
 - `CDPKit`, `PharmacoMatch`, `SchrodingerPhase`, `OpenPharmaco`, `Pharmit`, and `DiscoveryStudio`: optional external baseline adapters.

-The Hungarian variants use `benchmarking.Methods.equiformer_encoder_matching` to expose feature-level pharmacophore embeddings before assignment scoring.
-Their cost matrix allows same-family pharmacophore matches, such as donor-to-donor or aromatic-to-aromatic, and sets incompatible pairs to `Inf`.
+The existing QM9-era Hungarian variants use `benchmarking.Methods.equiformer_encoder_matching`.
+The separate SPICE-pretrained path uses `pharm_training.equiformer_encoder_pharmaco_feat` and can feed the same downstream Hungarian scoring utilities.
+The cost matrix allows same-family pharmacophore matches, such as donor-to-donor or aromatic-to-aromatic, and sets incompatible pairs to `Inf`.
 After matching, the spatial variants use 3D pharmacophore distances, while the cosine variants use embedding cosine similarity and cosine-distance geometry.

 These workflows use shared utilities for molecule loading, RDKit-to-PyG conversion, torsion optimization, scoring, metric calculation, and plot generation.
 This keeps the screening logic reproducible while allowing direct comparison between pharmacophore-aware, matching-based, and external screening methods.